Sekai-World/sekai-viewer/CONTRIBUTING.md

 ## Handling `i18next` Namespace Right
 `i18next` allow developer to set namespace for different strings in different domain, therefore use a right namespace for the key is important.

 Normally you can use namespace `common` if your string will show up everywhere in the project.
-Otherwise use a proper namespace for where the string should stay, for example the strings in CardDetail page is supposed to stay in namespace `card` with exception of `power` which can be displayed in other places.
+Otherwise use a proper namespace for where the string should stay, for example the strings in CardDetail page is supposed to stay in namespace `card` with exception of `power` which will be displayed only in context of cards.

 If you added or created a namespace, please add it `initGlobalI18n` in `src/utils/i18n.ts`.